HazeCS/AFK-Security-Guard/README.md

       pip install -r requirements.txt

-   Double-Click on the guard.pyw or run (Recommend Double-Click for Daemon Security Guard)
+   Double-Click on the guard.pyw or run this in the console

       python guard.pyw